 Involves cardiovascular training through endurance swimming.
 Includes information on why such training is needed, how it is accomplished, and what results can be expected.
 Red Cross Swim & Stay Fit Certification is available for those who swim 10, 20, 30, 40, & 50 miles.
 Includes orientation to Darton College Fitness Center.

 Prerequisite: Swim test.
 Offered: On demand.

-PHED 1141 Folk and Square Dance (0-2-1)Introduction to the basic steps and figures of square dancing as well as the various steps and music to folk dancing and line dancing.
-Prerequisite: None.
-Offered: On demand.
+PHED 1141 Folk and Square Dance

+Introduction to the basic steps and figures of square dancing as well as the various steps and music to folk dancing and line dancing.

-- PHED 1142 Swing Dancing Introduction to the basic steps and figures of swing dancing.
-Covers dances such as the shaq, swing, hustle, lindy, jitterbug and other variations.
-Prerequisite: None.
-Offered: Fall, Spring. - PHED 1143 Beainning Snow Skiing (0-2-1) This course is designed to introduce the student to the basic skills of snow skiing.
+PHED 1142 Swing Dancing

+Introduction to the basic steps and figures of swing dancing.
+Covers dances such as the shag, swing, hustle, lindy, jitterbug and other variations.

+PHED 1143 Beginning Snow Skiing

+This course is designed to introduce the student to the basic skills of snow skiing.
 Basic instruction will be given at the college with practical experience taking place at a designated ski area.
 On slope skiing at a designated off-campus site is required for successful completion of the course.
-Prerequisite: None.
-Offered: On demand.